BroadcomMFD/dbm-db2-for-zowe-cli/README.md

-# DBM-Db2: sample scripts
+# DBM-Db2: Sample Scripts
-This repository contains sample scripts for use cases involving DBM-Db2 plug-in for Zowe CLI.
+This repository contains sample scripts for use cases that involve DBM-Db2 plug-in for Zowe CLI.

-## Response format JSON
+## Response Format JSON
 Use the `--rfj` parameter to enable JSON output during command execution.

-Typical output looks like:
+The following example shows the typical output of the command execution with JSON output enabled:
 ```json
 {
   "success": false,